Pavel-2004/csv-converter-4/README.md

 - Fixed security codes
 - prices made more accurate
 - TD account number fix
-- questrade unit# is now posotive
+- questrade unit# is now positive
 - last row in questrade fixed to appearing as CAD

 Version 0.3 - 4/12/28 - further addition of banks and minor fixes
-- Currently there is extra saerch functions which for this repository should be disregarded as this takes care of only mapping the data
+- Currently there is extra search functions which for this repository should be disregarded as this takes care of only mapping the data
 - Added 4 other brokers
-- Fixed bug that didn't allow files with commas in the field to work properly because of delimeter issues.
+- Fixed bug that didn't allow files with commas in the field to work properly because of delimiter issues.
 - Updated filtering functions that worked around commas to not have to work around them as those commas are now kept inside of the field.